PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

       This is the caption of the figure (a simple paragraph).

 Docutils Role
 =============

-A role is an inline annottaion to get an information or link destination from a script:
+A role is an inline annottaion to get an information or link destination from a script.
+Here we use the `math` role to explain how it looks like.

 .. example:: Docutils Role